-Source: Based on the 2006 Mortgage Industry National Home Energy Ratings Systems Standards, Table 303.7.1(3) Default Values for Mechanical System Efficiencies (Age-based), RESNET.

-NOTE – The age-based efficiencies in the above table have been interpolated from RESNET standards and current baseline figures utilized in NJ C&I Energy Efficiency Rebate programs.
-With no equivalent resource available specific to small commercial equipment, these combined resources reflect the closest approximation to typical efficiencies of mechanical equipment present in Direct Install project facilities.
-The Direct Install program is targeted towards small commercial customers.
-As such, eligible equipment must not exceed a maximum capacity determined to be commonplace in the small C&I sector.
-In most cases, these capacity ranges correlate well with equipment certified by AHRI under the designation “Residential”.

-Motors
+Motors [Inactive 2017, Not Reviewed]

 Replacement of existing motors with high efficiency units is a proposed measure under the Direct Install Program.
 (See C&I Construction Motors Protocols).
 The savings protocol will be the same as previously stated in this document with the exception of the assumption for baseline efficiency.
 For the Direct Install program, the following values will be used for the variable identified as base.
 These efficiencies are used in estimating savings associated with the Direct Install Program because as an early replacement program, equipment is replaced as a direct result of the program.